How to Audit a Google Ads Account: The Ultimate PPC Audit Checklist 2024

 Landing pages

 All landing pages are accessible, including keyword-level Final URL and Sitelinks.
-Can you imagine a more frustrating way to waste PPC budgets than paying for a customer only arriving to see your 404 page and bounce away?
+Can you imagine a more frustrating way to waste PPC budgets than paying for a customer only arriving to see your 404 page and bouncing away?

 Secure URL used in ads and keywords Final URLs.
 Not using https is a clear signal to many visitors you don’t protect your customer data (and by some browsers and antivirus software, they may even be blocked from opening).